Jorge Claros

-Jorge Aarón Claros Juárez ([ˈxoɾxe ˈklaɾos]; born 8 January 1986) is a Honduran footballer, who plays for Alajuelense.
+Jorge Aarón Claros Juárez ([ˈxoɾxe ˈklaɾos]; born 8 January 1986) is a Honduran footballer, who plays for Broncos.

 Club career

 Claros started his career at Vida before joining Honduran giants F.C.
 Motagua in 2005.
 In January 2012 he went on trial at Scottish club Rangers.
 He then went on trial with another Scottish club, Hibernian, and he signed a loan contract with Hibernian on 31 January.
 Claros helped Hibernian to reach the 2012 Scottish Cup Final, but he was substituted during the first half of a 5–1 defeat to Hearts.
 On 16 January 2013, Hibs stated that the clubs were in discussions about the possibility of extending the loan agreement.
 Later in January, the deal was extended until the end of the 2012–13 season.
 Claros helped Hibernian reach the 2013 Scottish Cup Final, which ended in a 3–0 defeat to Celtic.
 He was offered a long-term contract by Hibernian, but returned to Motagua because they continued to demand a large transfer fee.

 Claros signed with Major League Soccer club Sporting Kansas City on 16 July 2014.